chriskrycho/v5.chriskrycho.com/site/library/The Doctrine of Scripture/Questions Posed.md

 So on the one hand, we have the Rule of Faith, in which the Tradition guides us in rightly reading Scripture, the good deposit guarded by the Spirit-filled people of God.
 And on the other, we have the very Spirit-breathed word of God which we know—by its own testimony of the very Word of God Himself!—does often chasten the traditions of men, does finally norm all norms.

 Where then *sola Scriptura* and the Tradition both?
 Who can say.
 My sense is that we must find a way to do right by both of these right claims, for both are right.
-(You can feel free to insert a joke about my being a good Anglican here.)
+(You can feel free to insert a joke about my having very quickly become a good Anglican here.)